 .

-Once you launch the browser, you will get a pop-up if you want to restore the earlier tabs.
+Once you launch the browser, a pop-up will ask if you want to restore the earlier tabs.
 Hit

-, and all your tabs open during the previous session will be restored.Close Background Apps
+, and all your tabs opened during the previous session will be restored.You can also consider restarting your computer as a part of basic troubleshooting to fix the issue.

 - Launch the Task Manager via + + shortcut key combinations.